Hindu Temples: What Happened to Them: Contents

 The book contains chapters about the Ayodhya debate.
 The appendix of the first volume contains a list of temple-destructions and atrocities that the authors claim took place in Bangladesh in 1989.
-The book also criticizes "Marxist historians", and one of the appendices of the second volume includes a questionnaire for "Marxist professors", one of whom was the notable Indian historian Romila Thapar.
+The book also criticizes "Marxist historians", and one of the appendices of the second volume includes a questionnaire for "Marxist professors", one of whom was an Indian historian Romila Thapar.

 Reception

-Cynthia Talbot, writing in 1995 about religious identities in pre-modern India, noted that since the late sixteenth century, temple desecration were indeed on the rise in Andhra Pradesh, which went in accord with Goel's list.

-Goel's book also includes an exchange of comments between Romila Thapar and Goel.
-Romila Thapar has criticized Goel, claiming that he does not understand how to use historical sources.
+Cynthia Talbot, writing in 1995 about religious identities in pre-modern India, noted temple desecration to have been on the rise in Andhra Pradesh only since the late sixteenth century—while such a statistic did hold true for Goel's too, she cautioned that his estimates were "largely inflated" as a result of his uncritical reliance upon Perso-Arabic chronicles and inscriptions.
+Scholar Romila Thapar has criticized Goel's list, arguing that he does not understand how to read historical sources contextually.